raharrasy/RL2019-BaseCodes/Exercise2/MonteCarlo/README.md

-# Coursework 1 - Monte Carlo Methods
+# Coursework 1 - On-Policy First Visit Monte Carlo Control

-You are required to implement the first visir Monte Carlo control with epsilon-soft policies using the codes provided in `MonteCarloBase.py`.
+You are required to implement the On-Policy First Visit Monte Carlo Control with epsilon-soft policies using the codes provided in `MonteCarloBase.py`.
 Before you proceed, install the HFO Domain first by following the necessary steps outlined in Task2/README.md.
 Your task is to extend `MonteCarloBase.py` by implementing functions that have yet been implemented.

 ## Specifications
 ### Automarking requirements